 - Support Services Professional

 - Social Trainer

 - Leisure Buddy

-- How to support community participation and social inclusion
+- Support community participation and social inclusion

-- How to help people with disabilities to build resilience, confidence and independence
+- Build resilience, confidence and independence

 How long is the course?